 - Transfers, accommodation, and meals in Kathmandu.

-- Guided and sightseeing and monument entrance fees in Kathmandu and Pokhara.
+- Guided sightseeing and monument entrance fees in Kathmandu and Pokhara.

 - Personal insurance, laundry service, and trekking gear.